 Sun's Dawn 8, 3E420

-The manner in which you executed the Orc maiden Sharog gra-Ghash was as imaginative and flawless as ever.
+The manner in which you executed the Orc maiden Sharog gra-Ghash was as imaginative as ever.

 You must now journey to the estate of a Wood Elf named Galthor off the Green Road near Bravil, where he lives with his wife Sylaen.
 Galthor and Sylaen must both die by your hand.
 None of the other members of the family are to be killed.
 Galthor is highly paranoid, and it would do well for you not to underestimate him or the guards he has hired to defend his home.